 How to Make Therapy Work for You

-Find a Culturally Aware Therapist – A professional like me, who understands Latino values and language can make therapy feel more natural and relatable.
+Find a Culturally Aware Therapist – Someone who understands Latino values and language makes therapy feel more natural.

-Utilize Community Resources – Many Latino-focused organizations offer support groups, sliding scale therapy, and bilingual services.
+Utilize Community Resources – Explore Latino-focused organizations, support groups, and sliding scale therapy.

 🔹 Why is mental health stigma so strong in Latino communities?